 To help explain, let’s picture two scenarios.
 In the first, a potential customer downloads your banking app to open a new account for their business.
 Your initial identity verification confirms they are who they say they are, and a check of their banking history reveals no red flags.
 You’ve made a reasonable effort to determine how likely that person is to launder money through your bank, and your due diligence framework has demonstrated that it’s a low risk to allow this potential business and, by proxy, it’s beneficial owner to transact through your institution.

 Now, consider someone like Al Duais (or anyone else FinCEN has levied enforcements against) tries to open a bank account for their company.
 You verify their identity: They are who they say they are, but are immediately flagged as being on a financial crimes watchlist.
 Or perhaps, this person has conducted business in a high-risk foreign country in the past.
 Or maybe your due diligence checks uncover that this person has a business relationship with a known fraudster.
 It’s clear that your institution should treat this person, and their company, as a higher risk.
 This may mean lowered transaction thresholds, reduced services offerings, or simply not allowing this individual or company to transact business through your bank at all.
-These red flags only arise when a robust EDD framework is in place.
+These high risk assessment and risk management red flags only arise when a robust EDD framework is in place.

 KYC and EDD: not as easy as ABC